Pluralscan/Pluralscan/README.md

 **Architecture:**

-Pluralscan adopt a Monolith Clean Architecture/Onion Architecture/Ports & Adapters (Hexagonal) with Tactical DDD Patterns... all these are pretty much names for the same thing, and they all boil down to the dependency inversion principle: **high-level modules** (the domain) **MUST NOT** depend on **low-level** ones (the infrastructure).
-All those layers provides modules specific module according to bounded context.
+Pluralscan adopt a Monolith Clean Architecture/Onion Architecture/Ports & Adapters (Hexagonal) with Tactical DDD Patterns...
+All boil down to the dependency inversion principle: **high-level modules** (the domain) **MUST NOT** depend on **low-level** ones (the infrastructure).
+Each bounded context has it's own set of modules.

 #### Domain